 Our world has been turned upside down by the COVID-19 pandemic.
-Which begs the question: where should food, beverage, and dietary supplement companies focus their resources while navigating these challenging times?
+Which begs the question: where should food, beverage, and dietary supplements companies focus their resources while navigating these challenging times?

 A good starting point might be to quickly review the differences between food fraud, food defense plans, and food safety.

-- Food defense plans are designed to protect you against intentional adulteration.
+Food defense plans intend to protect a business against deliberate adulteration.

-Since food fraud is done for economic gain, perpetrators work hard to ensure it goes undetected.
-This crime is often committed by individuals who don’t understand food safety; they might inadvertently use a harmful substitution or dilution.
-Some examples of this are a 2008 incident involving melamine in milk powder and a 2015 event where ground peanut shells were added to cumin powder.
+Since food fraud occurs for economic gain, perpetrators work hard to ensure it goes undetected.
+Individuals who commit these crimes aren't concerned about food safety and can use a harmful substitution or dilution.
+Some examples of this are a 2008 incident involving melamine in milk powder and a 2015 event with ground peanut shells found in cumin powder.

-- Have your business demands shifted?
+Have business demands shifted?
 For example, do you now have less restaurant demand and more grocery or retail demand?

-- Is demand higher for certain ingredients because of that shift?
-Has that caused you to make a rush job of qualifying suppliers?
+Is demand higher for certain ingredients because of that shift?
+Has it caused you to cut corners, eliminating specific steps within your supplier qualification process?

-- Does your staffing look different today than it did six months ago?
-Have you had employees who have gotten sick or quit?
+Does your staffing look different today than it did six months ago?
 Are your employees tired, scared, and less attentive?
-Have you had to hire new or temporary employees to get through this?
+Have you had to hire new or temporary employees?

 Audits are the Answer

-"My second example here is about the FDA foreign supplier verification program,” Lopez said.
-"The FDA is exercising temporary enforcement discretion in which they’re not requiring onsite audits for FSMA supplier verification.
-However, you don't want to let your foreign suppliers say you can’t audit them.
-This is specific only to onsite audits.
-Document review and other verification activities are still required."
+"My second example here is about the FDA's Foreign Supplier Verification Program (FSVP)," Lopez said.
+"The FDA is exercising temporary enforcement discretion in which they do not require onsite audits for FSMA supplier verification.
+However, don't allow your foreign suppliers to refuse an audit.
+The temporary policy is only related to onsite audits, document review and other verification activities are still required."

-To minimize risk, Lopez advised that companies should:
+To minimize supply chain risk, Lopez advises companies to:

-- Identify currently sourced high-risk ingredients and ensure qualified individuals are executing established control measures.
+Identify sourced high-risk ingredients and ensure qualified individuals are executing established control measures.

-- Prioritize new suppliers according to risk.
-Focus extra measures on higher risk suppliers and ingredients.
+Prioritize new suppliers according to risk.
+Focus further actions on higher risk suppliers and ingredients.

-- When embracing temporary allowed to confirm the details.
+When onboarding new suppliers, it's essential to confirm the details.
 Don't rely solely on suppliers.

 Necessity is the mother of invention – and innovation.
 And many innovations are emerging and being embraced during this pandemic, virtual audits included.